pyodide/pyodide-blog/content/posts/jspi.md

 offers a synchronous API to make a request, but in JavaScript, the normal way to make a request is with the `fetch` API which is asynchronous.
 Python also has APIs like `event_loop.run_until_complete()` which are supposed to block until an async task is completed.
-There was simply no way to do this.
+There was no way to do this in Pyodide.

-JavaScript Promise integration is a new WebAssembly standard that gives us a way to work around this.
+JavaScript Promise integration (JSPI) is a new WebAssembly standard that gives us a way to work around this.
 It allows us to make a call that seems synchronous from the perspective of C but is actually asynchronous from the perspective of Python.

 JavaScript Promise integration became a stage 4 finished proposal on April 8,